Looking for a relatively affordable property? Let’s hit the town. For many buyers, a townhouse is the sweet spot in real estate.

 Cons

 • Limited landscape options.
 Townhouse lots are small.
-If a buyer wants space for landscaping, it’s unlikely they’ll find much with a townhouse.
+If you want space for landscaping, it’s unlikely you’ll find much with a townhouse.

 • Uncreative exteriors.
 If the townhome is part of an HOA, the ability to decorate the exterior of the unit could be limited.
 Townhomes typically look very similar to their neighboring units as well, so standing out could be a no-no.

 • Less privacy.
-While townhouses don’t share floors up and down like a duplex or condo might, they have at least one “party wall,” or wall shared with another property.
+Townhouses have at least one “party wall,” or wall shared with another property.
 That could be a problem for buyers who prioritize peace and quiet if the neighbors are loud.

 • Less appreciation.
 As a rule of thumb, townhomes don’t gain as much value as single-family homes do.